Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Suki desu!

--Here she’s simply screaming “Like/Love”!
-Which in is Japan is totally cool.
-Because she followed it with “desu” and that makes this sentence (sentence?) polite.
+-Here she’s simply screaming “Like/Love”, which is totally cool in Japan.
+Because she followed it with “desu”, this sentence (sentence?) becomes polite.
 Also in Japanese unlike English you just need a verb to make a sentence complete.

 3) Suzuka Ep.
 15